Gangwon Province, South Korea

 Gangwon Province, officially Gangwon State (Note: In June 2023 the area became a Special Self-Governing Province and changed its official English name to Gangwon State, however Gangwon Province remains in common and colloquial use.), is a Special Self-Governing Province of South Korea.
 It is known as the largest and least densely populated subdivision of South Korea.
 Gangwon is one of the three provinces in South Korea with special self-governing status, the others being Jeju Province and Jeonbuk State.
-Gangwon is bordered on the east by the East Sea(Or Sea of Japan), it borders Gyeonggi Province to the west, North Gyeongsang Province and North Chungcheong Province to the south, and the Military Demarcation Line to the north, separating it from North Korea.
+Gangwon is bordered on the east by the East Sea, it borders Gyeonggi Province to the west, North Gyeongsang Province and North Chungcheong Province to the south, and the Military Demarcation Line to the north, separating it from North Korea.
 In the 1945 division of Korea, the historical Gangwon Province was divided in half, and remains so to this day.

 Pyeongchang County in Gangwon hosted the 2018 Winter Olympics and 2018 Winter Paralympics.
 Gangwon also hosted the 2024 Winter Youth Olympics.